seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part2.md

 This belief will makes more sense as AI gets better and better, but then it will generate longer slop formalizations, and similar issue will keep persists.
 If you want to autoformalize a natural language proof, the best thing you can to is to make every formal statement and argument as close to the natural language proof as possible - using the same notations, no more or less lemmas, and more importantly, make a blueprint.
 If your AI is good enough to autoformalize a natural language proof, then it should be good enough to automatically write *a* blueprint that is *not too bad* for a human to read and understand (just push the button few more times), which is way better than having no blueprint at all.
+I recently wrote a blog post about this (prompted by [other news](https://www.anthropic.com/research/formalizing-fermats-last-theorem)) - check it out [here](https://proofsandprompts.com/2026/09/08/autoformalization-but-why/).

+Let me end this post with a question and answer:

+> Q. Does this proof give any further insight into these problems?
+>
+> A. `¯\_(ツ)_/¯`